 ADDITIONAL HOLSTER NOTES: Recent innovations in holster design have provided some previously unavailable options.
 The trick is to make holsters that don’t look like holsters, or that look like some other common item, such as a holder for a large smartphone or small tablet.

 This is a holster made by Sneaky Pete Holsters.
 They come in several colors and materials including leather and nylon, and several means of attachment.
 This one has two belt clips, and the cover closes by means of two magnets.
-The holster entirely encloses the handgun, in this case, a Ruger LC9s, and costs $69.95 in leather.
+The holster entirely encloses the handgun, in this case, a Ruger EC9s, and costs about $75.00 in leather.
 The size of the holster is, of course, dictated by the size of the handgun.
 Sneaky Pete also makes magazine holders in the same materials.
 They manufacture these holsters for handguns up to the size of the Glock 19.

 While this holster is well made, like many holsters, it will not work when one adds some common aftermarket modifications to a handgun.
 In the case of the Glock 26 I used to carry, all my magazines had Pearce magazine baseplate/extensions, which allow purchase for the little finger.
 This adds enough length to prevent a Sneaky Pete holster from fitting the 26.
 This is something about which to be aware when considering holsters.
-Devices such as lasers or flashlights mounted under the barrel will tend to render many holsters unusable for a given handgun, and the same is true for small optical sights, all of which are increasingly popular.
+Devices such as lasers or flashlights mounted under the barrel will tend to render many holsters unusable for a given handgun, and the same is true to a lesser degree for small optical sights, all of which are increasingly popular.

 Obviously, those with sewing skills and the right materials–heavier Cordura and nylon–can make similar holsters, and at substantial savings.

 FLASHLIGHTS: Smart police officers carry a flashlight no matter when they work.
-They know that even during the day, they will be indoors, sometimes in dark conditions.
+They know that even during the day, they will often be indoors, sometimes in dark conditions.
 All those who carry concealed handguns should have a quality “tactical” flashlight handy, at least in their car.